Optimization of convolutional neural networks for background suppression in the PandaX-III experiment: Data preparation

 \subsection{Data set}

 The generated events within the \nldbd search ROI of PandaX-III, from 2395~keV to 2520~keV, are selected to create the data set used for the CNNs.
-The $x$-$z$ and $y$-$z$ distributions of the readout signals in an event are encoded in the red and green channels of an RGB image, following the same method used in Ref.~\cite{Qiao:2018edn}.
-The geometry of the result image is $64\times64$, corresponding to an area of $19.2\times19.2$~cm$^2$ on the readout plane.
-The conversion enables the whole track of a \nldbd event to be contained in the image.
-Fig.~\ref{fig:res_image} shows the result image of an example event.
+The energy of tracks on the XZ and YZ plane is normalized to the total energy of the event, and the tracks are then filled into red (XZ) and green (YZ) channels of the input RGB image to the CNN model by aligning through charge centers of each plane.
+As the strip size of the readout plane is 3~mm, in our study, the image format is $64\times64$ pixels with a size of 3$\times$3~mm$^2$ each.
+Therefore, the image is produced with the strip size in X or Y direction and is converted to the same size in the Z direction by calculating a drift distance using sampling points.
+The image size is 19.2~cm in each direction can ensure keeping the whole track of \nldbd inside the image area.
+Fig.~\ref{fig:res_image} shows the resulting image of an example event.

+The images then have been linearly scaled by a factor of 2 on each side to $128\times128$ by nearest neighbor interpolation before being fed into the network.
+The further discussion of this scaling is in Sec.\ref{sec3.2}.
+Besides, to prevent over-fitting and improve the diversity of input data, data augmentations are applied, such as the random horizontal and vertical flipping of images.
+These two methods involve horizontally or vertically flipping an input image with a certain probability during training phase.
+Consequently, for different iterations, although the actual size of the dataset is unchanged, the same image fed into the network may be flipped or not.
+By exposing the model to both the original and flipped versions of an event repeatedly, the model learns to recognize the same patterns from different viewpoints, leading to better generalization ability when presented with new, unseen events.

 Our data set contains a total of 320,000 images from the \nldbd events and the same number of images from background events, within which half are from $^{232}$Th, and another half from $^{238}$U. All the events are within the ROI.
-The images are divided into three sets in this study: $70\%$ for training, $20\%$ for validation and the remaining $10\%$ for the evaluation of the performance of the networks.
+The images are divided into three sets in this study: $70\%$ for training, $20\%$ for validation, and the remaining $10\%$ for the evaluation of the performance of the networks.

-In our study, the original geometry of the data image of $64\times64$.
-The images have been linearly scaled by a factor of 2 on each side, to $128\times128$, before being fed into the network.
-Besides, to prevent overfitting and improve the diversity of input data, real-time data augmentations, such as the random flipping of input images horizontally or vertically, have been applied.